OfflineIMAP/imapfw/README.md

 #### Code

-In order to offer the best, imapfw relies on the last Python 3 technologies.
+In order to offer the best, imapfw relies on the latest Python 3 technologies.
 It uses the most usefull of what Python 3 provides.